These Thai shrimp cakes are super easy to make and are flavored with garlic, lime and cilantro. We dredge them in panko to make them really crispy!

-I used to make a similar kind of cake with salmon which was delicious but a little trickier to make since salmon doesn’t stick together as readily and can overcook very easily.
-Once I tried it with shrimp, I haven’t gone back to the salmon ones (I love salmon, but tend to like it seared with crispy skin).
+We love a well put together fish cake.
+If we go out to eat and the restaurant has crab cakes on the menu, we snap them up.
+I used to make a similar kind of cake with salmon; a little more challenging since salmon doesn’t stick together as readily, and can overcook quickly.
+Once I tried it with shrimp, I haven’t gone back to the salmon version.

-These cakes have a lot of cilantro in them so if you don’t like that flavor you could add a bit of parsley and/or basil instead or just leave it out.
+These Thai shrimp cakes have a lot of cilantro in them.
+Really, a lot.
+If you don’t like that flavor (20% of people don’t), you could add parsley and/or basil instead.
 Matt loves how green they are.
 They’re really tasty served on rice or rice noodles with this Vietnamese style Dipping Sauce.
-Sometimes I’ll serve them on slider buns with some Asian Spicy Mayo.
+Sometimes I’ll serve them on slider buns with some Asian spicy mayo.
 I always, always serve them with a Pickled Cucumber and Avocado Salad on the side.
 So perfect together.
 I want them again right now!

 Note: If you like them extra-crispy, dredge them in a little panko or cornstarch before frying.
 It gives them a crunchier crust but masks the shrimp flavor a little.